-When planning your estate you must consider what will happen during your lifetime and also what will happen after your death.
-Certain decisions can be made before your death such as what is left to your beneficiaries and charitable donations and despite the stigma around making Wills this can an enjoyable experience in which you decide your legacy and think about how you will provide for your family after your death.
+When planning your estate you must consider what will happen during your lifetime and also what will happen when you pass.
+Certain decisions can be made before your death such as what is left to your beneficiaries and charitable donations.
+Despite the stigma around making Wills this can an gratifying experience in which you decide your legacy and think about how you can provide for your family.

-Making your Will for the first time is not the be all and end all and your Will can be reviewed with your solicitor at any time.
-Changes to legislation can have an effect on your Will and for this reason it is advisable to review the details of your Will every few years.
-We advise our clients to review their Will with our solicitors every 3 to 5 years or whenever there is a change in their circumstances.
+Making your Will for the first time is not the be-all and end-all, and your Will can be reviewed with your solicitor at any time.
+Changes to legislation can also have an effect on your Will.
+We advise our clients to review their Will with our solicitors every 3 to 5 years or whenever there is a change in their circumstances, such as:

 If you get married or enter into a civil partnership